dheimgartner/OPSR/README.md

 ## Example

-`OPSR` can be used whenever the ordinal treatment is not assigned exogenously but self-selected and one is interested in a continuous outcome.
-The motivating example is telework frequency and vehicle miles driven.
-We assume that two distinct processes lead people to choose a certain telework frequency and another process how mobile they are.
-Further and most importantly, the possibility of selection on unobservables exist.
+`OPSR` can be used whenever the ordinal treatment is not assigned exogenously but self-selected and one is interested in the treatment effect on a continuous outcome.
+The motivating example is telework frequency (conceptually, the treatment) and vehicle miles driven (the outcome of interest).
+We assume that two distinct processes lead people to choose a certain telework frequency and how mobile they are.
+Further and most importantly, the possibility of selection on unobservables exists.
 I.e., unobserved factors (as part of the errors of the two processes) might influence both the ordinal and continuous outcome.
-This leads to error correlation which we need to account for in our modeling effort and ultimately estimate unbiased treatment effects!
+This leads to error correlation which needs to be accounted for in the modeling effort in spirit of Heckman.

 ``` r
 library(OPSR)